 Cyber attacks have come a long way from duping us into helping a Nigerian prince down on his luck.
-Now, cyber attacks have grown into a global, $6 trillion business, on a trajectory of growing by at least 15 percent each consecutive year.
+In 2022 alone, cybercrime resulted in over $10 billion in total victim losses — and costs are on a trajectory to grow by at least 15 percent each consecutive year.

 Common Types of Cyber Attacks

 - Denial of service (DoS or DDoS)

 - Drive-by download

 - Man-in-the-middle (MITM)

 - Password cracking

 - SQL injection